 Wind power generates more than electricity, too.
 Today’s wind-energy sector supports the jobs of some 100,000 employees in the US, and it has the potential to support 600,000 more by the year 2050.

-Wind and solar power represent the two fastest-growing sources of power in the US.
+According to the data gathered from the EIA on renewable energy sources, wind and solar power represent the two fastest-growing sources of power in the US.
 Solar power, which made up about 2.3 percent of total energy in 2020, typically centers on the use of either photovoltaic or solar-thermal power, with solar farms able to generate electrical power on a large scale.
 Solar’s development, in fact, is limited only by current technological capacities to harness the limitless energy of the sun.
 Solar panels offer the advantage of being installable in almost any type of building, plus they take up less space than wind turbines.
 And solar surpass wind in producing a more predictable output of energy over time.

 Solar energy offers comparable public health benefits to those obtained through the use of wind power.
 The impact of solar on the environment is also relatively light, with experts noting that every kilowatt-hour of solar power produced can significantly lower the number of greenhouse gases escaping into the atmosphere.